Killarney Brass Body D Review

 Tone: Definitely old-school pure drop.
 A wee bit raspy, and very bright sounding.
 But, as I mentioned above, it wasn't raspy enough to annoy me.
 I really enjoy the sound of this whistle.

 Volume: Louder than expected.
 It's not my loudest whistle by far, but it's louder than any of the inexpensive whistles I own, and I think it'd stand up nicely in a medium sized session.
-Unfortunately, it doesn't really hold up in my truly rowdy Sunday session--if I'm starting a tune, I have to switch to a louder whsitle so the other musicians can hear what I'm doing.
+Unfortunately, it doesn't really hold up in my truly rowdy Sunday session--if I'm starting a tune, I have to switch to a louder whistle so the other musicians can hear what I'm doing.
 Though if I'm not the one starting the tune, it still blends in nicely there.

 Responsiveness: Extremely quick and nimble.
 This whistle can do anything I ask of it, crisply and effortlessly rolling off ornamentation as quick as I can play it.